 - Why Doctors Testify in Personal Injury Cases

-My Virginia personal injury law firm colleagues and I have helped numerous people take on insurance companies and win.
+As a Virginia Beach car accident lawyer, I have helped numerous people take on insurance companies and win.
 No outcome is ever guaranteed, but presenting strong medical evidence of the link between a crash and the development of new health problems or the worsening of existing symptoms goes a long way.

 A case that illustrates this very well, along with showing how the so-called “medical experts” who testify on behalf of the insurance companies are usually just hired guns, occurred several years ago in Fredericksburg, Va.
 The plaintiff—the woman who sued the insurance company—suffered neck, shoulder and lower back injuries when another driver attempted to make an unsafe left-hand turn in front of her.